-- Provide a safe environment in which children and vulnerable adults can learn - Ensure a professional relationship applies at all times between the tutor and student - Know what to do if a child or vulnerable adult tells them he/she is being abused or neglected - Identify concerns early to prevent them from escalating - Identify children who may benefit from early help - Follow the referral process if they have a concern - Measures will be just as relevant and just as robust for online to in-person tuition - Appointing a designated safeguarding lead - Listening to and respecting children and vulnerable adults - Making this policy available to children, vulnerable adults and families so that they know how to raise a concern - Promoting a safe culture, including online, so that staff, children and vulnerable adults know our expectations of behaviour and feel comfortable in sharing concerns.
+- Provide a safe environment in which children can learn - Ensure a professional relationship applies at all times between the tutor and student - .
+Know what to do if a child tells them he/she is being abused or neglected - Identify concerns early to prevent them from escalating - Identify children who may benefit from early help - Follow the referral process if they have a concern - Measures will be just as relevant and just as robust for online to in-person tuition - Appointing a designated safeguarding lead - Listening to and respecting children - Making this policy available to children and families so that they know how to raise a concern - Promoting a safe culture, including online, so that staff and children know our expectations of behaviour and feel conformable in sharing concerns.